dbierer/original-zf2-skeleton-app/README.md

 Important Note
 --------------
 This is the "original" ZF2 Zend Skeleton dated 20 February 2016.
 It *does not* try to install ZF3.
+It is *not changed*: no additional modules, no changes from the original version of 20 February.

 Introduction
 ------------